-(each exhibit = one type of flower in the correct amount).
-4-H Bulletin 1337 "Flower Gardening Project Guide" should be used when preparing flowers to exhibit.
-This can be obtained from the MSU Extension Office or a link to download this is found at gcffy.org.
-When showing specimen blooms, the same variety, same size bloom and stem length should be chosen.

-- Judging will be based on the quality of each flower, uniformity of flowers in the entry and the exhibitor's knowledge of their project. - Exhibitor MUST ensure that the container for exhibit is sized adequately for the specimens being shown. - Each specimen must be equally visible in the display. - All flower varieties are eligible in this class.
+- Each exhibit = one type of flower with the correct number of blooms.
+For guidance use Preparing Cut Flowers and Houseplants for Exhibit, Bulletin ISU 4H 5551.
+A link to download this is found at gcffy.org. - When showing specimen blooms, the same variety, same size bloom and stem length should be chosen. - · Judging will be based on the quality of each flower, uniformity of flowers in the entry and the exhibitor's knowledge of their project. - · Exhibitor MUST ensure that the container for exhibit is sized adequately for the specimens being shown. - · Each specimen must be equally visible in the display. - All flower varieties are eligible in this class.
 Flowers can be grown from seed, corm, tuber or transplant.
 This includes annuals, perennials and biennials.
 Examples include (list not all inclusive):